Jason Schmidt: Los Angeles Dodgers

 Schmidt signed a three-year, $47 million deal with the Los Angeles Dodgers prior to the 2007 season.
 After only three starts he missed forty-five days with a right shoulder injury before being reactivated from the disabled list (DL) on June 5.
 He started three games after his return from the DL, the last two created more concern.
 On June 18 he was returned to the DL and underwent exploratory surgery to find the cause of his ineffectiveness.
 The damage to his shoulder was more severe than expected and he missed the rest of the 2007 season due to injury.
 The Dodgers hoped to have Schmidt back before the end of the 2008 season, but manager Joe Torre later said that Schmidt would not be back, making only a few rehab starts in the minors during the year.

 Heading into 2009, Schmidt was expected to compete for a spot in the Dodgers' rotation but pitched poorly in spring training and began the season once more on the disabled list.
 After several rehab starts in the minors, Schmidt was activated on July 20, 2009, to start against the Cincinnati Reds, his first appearance in a Major League game since 2007.
 He went five innings, allowed three runs and picked up the win.
-He made another start on July 26 against the Florida Marlins, but pitched poorly allowed five runs (four earned) in three innings and was credited with the loss.
+He made another start on July 26 against the Florida Marlins, but pitched poorly and allowed five runs (four earned) in three innings and was credited with the loss.
 He started against the Atlanta Braves on July 31 and pitched six shutout innings, getting the win as the Dodgers won 5–0.
 On August 7, he was again placed on the DL, with Torre speculating that Schmidt's career might be over.